 How To Replace an Oxygen Sensor

 If your oxygen sensor malfunctions, your vehicle's power and performance will go down the tubes.
-Luckily, replacing it yourself is easy and cheap.
-Let the Part Pros show you how it's done.
+Luckily, replacing it yourself is easy and inexpensive.

 - O² Sensor Socket